inkyblackness/ss-specs/conventions.md

 In general, changes to the documents SHOULD be introduced by linking commits to corresponding issues.
 This way, issues can be used as reference material for verification.

 ### Language
 The human language of this documentation is English.
-Names of types/fields should follow that of the source (which is presumably en-us), while prose text SHOULD follow en-uk .
+Names of types/fields SHOULD follow that of the source (which is presumably en-us), while prose text SHOULD follow en-uk .

 This is primarily to uphold the legacy of this documentation.
 The original ss-specs was maintained within the context of TSSHP, which came from Britain.

+When wording actions, consider differenciating between the character in the game-world ("the hacker"), and the player. ("The hacker has a rotation angle of xyz, so the player sees...").

+Sentences referring to individuals SHALL be phrased with inclusive, gender neutral language.
+The use of [singular they](https://en.wikipedia.org/wiki/Singular_they) is to be used if no other option is available.

+> While the hacker is represented with a male body and voice in the original game, a fan-mod could change this.
+This documentation states raw engine data, which doesn't care about humans, even if considered to be insects.

 ### Formatting